17

 "I'm driving Riley mad."

-got himself into trouble this morning.
+"Riley is fine and he got himself into trouble this morning.
 You didn't go and pick a fight with him, you can't protect him from ever having to feel frustrated or angry-"

 Flynn made a sound that reminded Paul of something breaking, and he folded his arms on the rail, putting his head down.
 Paul held on to him, concerned.